NREL/PLEXOS2PRAS.jl/README.md

 __Step 2: Run the pre-PRAS worksheet modification utility__

-Once you have your PLEXOS system in an Excel workbook, copy the file into this directory run the workbook modification script:
+Once you have your PLEXOS system in an Excel workbook, run the workbook modification script on the file:

 ```
 process-workbook yourworkbookname.xlsx yourworkbookname_PRAS.xlsx